JustToTryModels/poihgfkjhvc/README.md

 ### Summary

-The organisation is facing a dual crisis of **burnout and stagnation**, systematically losing its most valuable employees.
+The organization is facing a dual crisis of **burnout and stagnation**, systematically losing its most valuable employees.
 While low satisfaction (median 0.41 for leavers) is the immediate trigger, the root causes are structural: unsustainable workloads, a near-total lack of career progression, and compensation that fails to reward high effort.

 ### 🔑 1.
 The Core Predictors of Turnover